-- 2.32 The time periods for the application of unit charges to LV and HV Designated Properties that are HH metered are detailed in Annex 1.
+- 2.31 The time periods for the application of unit charges to metered LV and HV Designated Properties are detailed in Annex 1.
 If the incumbent DNO has issued a notice to change time Bands, we will replicate such changes in our time bands.
+The details are set out in Annex 1. - 2.32 The time periods for the application of unit charges to Unmetered Supply Exit Points are detailed in Annex 1.
+If the incumbent DNO has issued a notice to change time bands, we will replicate such changes in our time bands.
 The details are set out in Annex 1. - 2.33 The time periods for the application of unit charges to Designated EHV Properties are detailed in Annex 2.
 If the incumbent DNO has issued a notice to change time Bands, we will replicate such changes in our time bands.
 The details are set out in Annex 2.